chrisbbreuer/chrisbbreuer/README.md

 Connect with me here, on Discord, or on Twitter—would love to hear from you!

-_Oh, and say hi to our CLI inspiration, [Buddy](https://www.instagram.com/somebuddyspecial/)—the doggie & partner in crime._
+_Oh, and say hi to our mascot & CLI inspiration, [Buddy](https://www.instagram.com/somebuddyspecial/)—the doggie & partner in crime._